 10. Open Minimal ADB command window and type “adb devices” to see the attached devices.

-11. Next type “adb sideload update.zip” without double quote and replace the update.zip with file name of your zip file.
+11. Next type “adb sideload update.zip” without double quote and replace the update.zip with the file name of your zip file.

 Download Link Source:- Droid-Life